2022 Honda Accord vs. 2022 Civic Comparison

 Scroll Right to View Information

 Both leaders in their respective segments, the Honda Civic and Accord are available with an array of powertrain configurations.
 Beginning with the Accord, its standard 1.5-liter turbocharged 4-cylinder delivers 192 horsepower along with 192 lb-ft of torque paired with a responsive CVT (continuously variable transmission).
 For the ultimate in fuel efficiency, Accord Hybrid models come equipped with a sophisticated 2.0-liter I4 along with an electric AC motor.
-If you’re craving maximum performance, you can opt for the available 2.0-liter turbocharged I4 that’s mated to either a 10-speed automatic transmission or a close-ratio 6-speed manual.
+If you’re craving maximum performance, you can opt for the available 2.0-liter turbocharged I4 that’s mated to a 10-speed automatic transmission.

 The compact Honda Civic has plenty to offer as well.
 Standard power for the Civic Sedan comes from a 2.0-liter 4-cylinder engine producing 158 horsepower and 138 lb-ft of torque paired with a CVT.
-For greater exhilaration, you can choose the available 1.5-liter turbocharged I4 that cranks out an impressive 174 horsepower and 162 lb-ft of torque.
-A 6-speed manual transmission is also available.
-Civic EX and EX-L models are able to achieve up to an impressive 42 MPG EPA-estimated highway fuel economy**.
+For greater exhilaration, you can choose the available 1.5-liter turbocharged I4 that cranks out an impressive 180 horsepower and 177 lb-ft of torque.
+Civic EX models are able to achieve up to an impressive 42 MPG EPA-estimated highway fuel economy**.

 Exterior & Interior Specifications

 |192.2 inches||Overall Length||183.3 inches|